mhtess/bdappl2018/chapters/_old/5-ab.md

 viz.table(_.pluck(bannerData, "condition"))
 ~~~~

-Your friend thinks that conversion rate is going to be higher for the group that has a green banner than for the group with the grey banner.Concretely, we are interested in the rate of conversion for the two groups:
+Your friend thinks that conversion rate is going to be higher for the group that has a green banner than for the group with the grey banner.
+Concretely, we are interested in the rate of conversion for the two groups:

 ~~~~
 ///fold: